Private Business Loans

 Credit Score: 500–650+

 Many private lenders will work with businesses with bad credit, especially if your business has strong revenue or valuable collateral.
-Some may do a soft credit pull during the application process, but higher scores still unlock better terms.
+Some may do a soft credit pull during the application process, but higher scores still unlock better terms and more loan options.

 Monthly Revenue: $10,000 or More

 Strong, consistent revenue signals your ability to repay.
-Most lenders require at least $10K in monthly business income to qualify for a loan or line of credit.
+Most lenders require at least $10K in monthly business income or annual revenue that supports the requested loan amount to qualify for a loan or line of credit.

 Time in Business: At Least 6 Months

-While some lenders fund true startups, many want to see 6 plus months of operational history and bank statements to verify business activity.
+While some lenders fund true startups, many want to see over six months of operational history and bank statements to verify business activity and cash flow trends.

 Collateral: Optional, Depends on the Type of Loan

 Unsecured loans are common, especially for short-term funding and MCAs.
-But for larger loan amounts, private lenders may require business or personal assets (equipment, real estate, receivables) as collateral.
+But for larger loan amounts, private lenders may require business or personal assets (equipment, real estate, receivables) as collateral for certain funding options.

-Expect to provide basic financials, like profit and loss statements, recent bank statements, and your credit history.
-A clear use of funds, repayment plan, and business model helps build lender confidence.
+Expect to provide basic financials, like profit and loss statements, recent bank statements from your business bank account or business checking account, and your credit history.
+A clear use of funds, repayment plan, and business model helps build lender confidence and supports smoother underwriting.

-How To Qualify for a Private Business Loan: A Checklist
+How To Get a Private Business Loan in 4 Steps

 Before applying with a private money lender, get your documents and pitch ready.
 Private lenders move quickly, but they still expect clarity, transparency, and proof that you can repay.

 • Pull your financial statements.
-Include your most recent P&L statement, bank records, and balance sheet (if available).
-These help verify income and assess risk.
+Include your most recent P&L statement, bank records, and balance sheet, where available.

-• Prepare collateral documentation (if needed).
-If applying for a larger loan or real estate deal, show proof of asset value, such as property appraisals or equipment lists.
+• Prepare collateral documentation if needed, such as property appraisals or equipment lists.

-• Clarify your use of funds and exit strategy.
-Whether you're investing in marketing, inventory, or a property flip, lenders want to know where the money is going and how you'll close the loan.
+• Clarify your use of funds and exit strategy, so lenders see where the money is going and how you will close the loan.

 Private vs. Bank/SBA Loans: Pros and Cons

 Not sure if you should go with a private lender or a traditional institution?
-Here's how they stack up across key decision points:
+Here's how they stack up across key decision points for small business owners, comparing alternative business funding options.

 DocumentationFlexible: minimal paperworkStrict: full financial package required